i want to

 At Nationwide Children’s Hospital, comprehensive pediatric medical imaging and interventional radiology services are provided on an outpatient or inpatient basis from birth through young adulthood.
 Procedures are also performed for selected adult patients with congenital or pediatric diseases.
 All procedures are performed by board-certified pediatric radiologists who are available 24 hours a day, 7 days a week for urgent and emergent pediatric imaging needs.

-Our state-of-the-art equipment provides high-quality and rapid examinations at the lowest possible radiation doses for children of any size, age and medical condition.
+Our radiology team is truly the expert with unique experience in the treatment of lymphatic malformation, aneurysmal bone cyst, salivary gland ablation and dermoid cyst ablation.
+The state-of-the-art equipment we use provides high-quality and rapid examinations at the lowest possible radiation doses for children of any size, age and medical condition.
 Our team of experts specializes in getting the images needed as quickly and as easily as possible, and if sedation is required, highly trained pediatric-sedation specialists administer the smallest possible dose with the safest technique.

 Radiology services located in new main hospital include: